UKHomeOffice/application-container-platform/developer-docs/platform_introduction.md

 $ minikube start
 ```

 Minikube runs a virtual machine with docker and kubernetes (among other things).
-To access the docker deamon inside the virtual machine you can run:
+We must tell our local docker client
+to talk to the docker daemon running in the minikube VM, rather than our local docker daemon.
+The following command will set
+your docker host and related variables to make this possible:

 ```
 $ eval $(minikube docker-env)